 Boxers are pretty similar to Boston terriers when it comes to temperament, except they are slightly calmer.
 They are also almost ridiculously energetic.
 Easily more so than an average labrador!

 What makes the boxers a good match for labrador companionship is that they’re fairly adaptive and aren’t particularly jealous when it comes to human affection.
 Since labradors can get pretty keen on that front (more on that later), that’s a potentially desirable trait.

 The Bouvier breed is about as gentle and calm as it is tousled.

-The Havanese breed is also known by its adorable nickname of “Velcro dog”, owing to its tendency to stick really close to its owner.
+The Havanese breed is also known for its adorable nickname of “Velcro dog,” owing to its tendency to stick really close to its owner.
 If that reminds you to some extent of the labrador, you might be onto something.